 Some more points on layers

-If you are a real sweater, or anticipate a tough walk-in before belaying for hours, some people go to the extreme of carrying a spare base layer.
+If you are a real sweater, or anticipate a tough walk-in before belaying for hours, some people go to the extreme of carrying a spare baselayer top.
 Changing into it on the hill.
-If this is a bit extreme for you, the alternative I find works well is the following: I walk-in in a base layer with a softshell/hardshell/windproof according to the weather.
-It is unavoidable that beneath a rucksack the lower back gets wet from sweat.
+If this is a bit extreme for you, the alternative I find works well is the following: I walk-in in a baselayer with a softshell/hardshell/windproof according to the weather.
+It is unavoidable that beneath a rucksack my lower back gets wet from sweat.
 When I need to add a layer I put a fresh layer on over my damp baselayer but beneath the second layer I’ve walked-in wearing.
-I often use a powerstretch fleece which is very effective in ‘sucking’ any moisture in the other layers and dispersing it, making be feel dry and warm.
+If I use a mid-layer like powerstretch fleece I find it is very effective in ‘sucking’ any moisture in the baselayers and dispersing it, making me feel warm and dry very quickly.